And one more thing: no salting.

 - Preheat oven to 450 degrees.
 Line a baking sheet with parchment (if you wish) then drizzle some oil over top and spread out with your hand.
 Lay the eggplant slices in a single layer — use two baking sheets if necessary.
 Season generously with salt and pepper.
 Flip the slices, season with salt and pepper.
 Drizzle more olive oil over top.
 Bake until golden brown, 15 to 20 minutes.
 Remove pan from oven, flip slices, bake for 15 more minutes.
 Set aside.
 Reduce oven temperature to 400 degrees.

-- Meanwhile, toss breadcrumbs with 1/3 cup grated parmesan cheese, 2 Tbsp. oil, salt and pepper.
+- Meanwhile, toss breadcrumbs with 1/3 cup grated parmesan cheese, 2 Tbsp. oil, and salt and pepper to taste.
 Set aside.

 - Into a circular gratin dish (about 9 inches in diameter) or a 9-by-9-inch or similar baking pan, spoon a small amount of sauce, then add a thin scattering of parmigiano, then a single layer of eggplant.
 Repeat until all ingredients are used, ending with a little sauce and a sprinkling of parmigiano.
 Top with breadcrumb mixture.